qaiswardag/laravel_vue_directory_and_job_board_theme/README.md

 If you discover a security vulnerability, please send me an e-mail.

-## Get in touch for customization or any questions.
+## Get in touch for customization or any questions

 If you have any questions or if you're looking for customization, feel free to connect with me on LinkedIn and send me a message.